-This week (18 – 24 May) is National Volunteer Week and we’d like to take this opportunity to say a huge thank you to the unsung heroes across the State who contribute to recfishing and our mission to make great fishing experiences for all in the WA community, forever.
+This week is National Volunteer Week and Recfishwest is taking the opportunity to say a huge thank you to the unsung heroes across the State who contribute to recfishing and our mission to make great fishing experiences for all in the WA community, forever.

 With this year’s theme ‘Changing communities, changing lives’, here is just some of the amazing work volunteers do:

-- Reef Vision volunteers scattered within the recreational fishing community contribute to hundreds of hours of video footage to help us monitor our state-wide artificial reefs;
+- Reef Vision volunteers scattered within the recreational fishing community contribute to hundreds of hours of video footage to help us monitor the State-wide artificial reefs;

 - Volunteers have put their hand up to assist with habitat enhancement programs alongside our partners such as Seeds for Snapper, Snag for a Snag, Clean-up days and shellfish reef restoration projects;